 This is an initial public offering of common shares of Canadian Solar Inc. We are offering 6,300,000 common shares, and the selling shareholders identified in this prospectus are offering 1,400,000 common shares.
 We will not receive any of the proceeds from the common shares sold by the selling shareholders.
 Prior to this offering, there has been no public market for our common shares.
-The initial offering price of the common shares is expected to be between \$13.00 and \$15.00 per share.

-We have applied to list our common shares on the Nasdaq Global Market under the symbol "CSIQ."
+Our common shares have been approved for listing on the Nasdaq Global Market under the symbol "CSIQ."